John Henry Bastide: Early life and career

-King George's War
+War of the Austrian Succession

-Siege of Louisbourg (1745)
+First Siege of Louisbourg

 Prior to France's declaration of war (War of the Austrian Succession) against Great Britain (15 March 1744), Bastide inspected and reported upon the necessary measures to improve the defences of Fort William and Mary at New Castle, New Hampshire.
-In 1743 and 1744 he assisted in the construction of fortifications at Castle William in Boston harbour, Marblehead, Cape Ann, and Falmouth in Casco Bay, for which in April 1745, Massachusetts granted him £140 for his services.
-As war became imminent Bastide returned to Annapolis Royal to bolster its defences.
-With time and resources at a premium Bastide abandoned plans to erect new fortifications and concentrating on putting "the old ones into the best repair they are capable of."
+In 1743 and 1744, he assisted in the construction of fortifications at Castle William in Boston harbour, Marblehead, Cape Ann, and Falmouth in Casco Bay, for which in April 1745, Massachusetts granted him £140 for his services.
+As war became imminent, Bastide returned to Annapolis Royal to bolster its defences.
+With time and resources at a premium, Bastide abandoned plans to erect new fortifications and concentrating on putting "the old ones into the best repair they are capable of."

 In May 1744, before many of the English settlers in Nova Scotia had heard of the declaration of war, French forces from Louisbourg, Nova Scotia, attacked and captured Canso.
 The New Englanders feared for their safety and under the leadership of Governor William Shirley of Massachusetts, a plan was prepared for the attack and capture of Louisbourg.
-Bastide, who had gained considerable knowledge of Louisbourg, was intimately involved in the planning and preparation during 1744 and early 1745, but by the time the expedition, under the command of William Pepperrell, was launched in April 1745, Bastide was back in Annapolis Royal which was itself under siege by a force of about 300 French colonials and Indians led by Paul and Joseph Marin.
-However, the fortress, helped by Bastide's recent improvements to the defences, held out and on 24 May the French, on hearing that Louisbourg was under siege, withdrew.
+Bastide, who had gained considerable knowledge of Louisbourg, was intimately involved in the planning and preparation during 1744 and early 1745, but by the time the expedition, under the command of William Pepperrell, was launched in April 1745, Bastide was back in Annapolis Royal.
+It was besieged by a force of about 300 French colonials and Indians led by Paul and Joseph Marin.
+However, the fortress, helped by Bastide's recent improvements to the defences, held out.
+On 24 May the French, hearing that Louisbourg was under siege, withdrew.

 The Louisburg expedition landed in Gabarus Bay on 1 May 1745 and siege works commenced at once (Siege of Louisbourg (1745).
 There being no professional British military engineers with the expedition, Pepperell wrote to Bastide at Annapolis, asking for help as quickly as possible.
-On 27 May Bastide sailed to Louisbourg arriving on 5 June.
+On 27 May, Bastide sailed to Louisbourg, arriving on 5 June.
 From that date to the surrender of the fort on the 17th of the month, "Bastide conducted the operations with spirit and efficiency which elicited the warmest approval of Pepperell and Commodore Warren.".
 His valuable services in preparing the plans and the means for the capture of Louisburg in 1745 were also acknowledged by Governor Shirley of Massachusetts in a message to the House of Representatives.
 However, Pepperrell later expressed serious reservations concerning Bastide's engineering abilities, describing him to the Duke of Newcastle in November as not "equal to the care of the Works of this important Fortress."